 This is the best VPN app I have found.
 It needs ExpressVPN subscription.
 VPN is service, which can encode your Internet connection.
 It’s not only protection against hackers, but your ISP can’t monitor your Internet activity and you can get out of government censorship or access, for example, “Czech only” websites from Slovakia (and many more countries) using server in Czech republic.
 In some countries, like China and UAE, are VNP services illegal.

 You can download ExpressVPN on developer’s website.

 Copied is a clipboard manager.
-It helps you watch your clipboard history, so no more accidentally deleted clipboard content by cmd+v copy command.
-It has iOS counterpart with ability to sync your clipboard between your devices via iCloud. iOS version must run in iOS’s multitasking to get instant updates because of App Store limitations.
-Or you can just open it for while and it will be synchronised with your Mac from iCloud, so you don’t have top keep it running permanent in iOS multitasking to get new clips.
+It helps you watch your clipboard history, so you will no longer experience accidentally deleted clipboard content.
+It has iOS counterpart with ability to sync your clipboard between your devices via iCloud. iOS version must run in iOS’s multitasking to get instant updates due to iOS limitations.
+Or you can just open it for while and it will be synchronised with your Mac from iCloud, so you don’t have to keep it running permanent in iOS multitasking to get new clips.

 You can download Copied on the Mac App Store: